Chairman, Comcast-Spectacor and Founder, Philadelphia Flyers

-One of Ed Snider’s proudest accomplishments was the creation of the Ed Snider Youth Hockey Foundation in 2005.
+One of Ed Snider’s proudest accomplishments was the creation of Ed Snider Youth Hockey & Education in 2005.
 It provides underserved children from urban neighborhoods in Philadelphia and Camden, NJ, with the opportunity to learn to play the game of ice hockey and as a means to succeed in the game of life.
 The Foundation partnered with the City of Philadelphia and the Commonwealth of Pennsylvania in 2010 to complete a $14.5 million construction project, completely refurbishing four public rinks in the city for year-round use.
 This project included new classrooms, learning labs, and public meeting space, as well as upgrading these rinks to NHL standards.
-Snider Hockey now funds and administers programming for more than 3,000 boys and girls at nine inner-city sites.
+Ed Snider Youth Hockey & Education now funds and administers programming for more than 3,000 boys and girls at nine inner-city sites.
 Ed Snider matched every $1 contributed by donors with $2 of his own money.

-In addition to the legacy of the Ed Snider Youth Hockey Foundation, Ed Snider also created Flyers Charities.
+In addition to the legacy of Ed Snider Youth Hockey & Education, Ed Snider also created Flyers Charities.
 The Flyers Wives Carnival, its signature event, is a highly attended annual event hosted by the wives that has raised more than $28 million since its inception in 1977.
 These charities have impacted millions of people in the region and touched the hearts of millions of fans.
 The Snider Foundation, Ed Snider’s private family foundation, has been a significant contributor to numerous nonprofit organizations that share and promote the values of limited government, individual and economic liberty, free markets and private enterprise, Jewish culture and survival, fighting anti-Semitism and enriching local communities.